CISLab-HKUST/SDS_Mapper/README.md

 pip install -e .
 ```

-If you have any problem with the installation, you may search the issues in these two repos first.
-Also feel free to open a new issue here.
+If you have any problem with the installation, feel free to open a new issue here.

 ## Quickstart